alexnguyen9/alexnguyen.github.io/project/lolaram.md

 Since the target is whether the blue team will win, $p$ is the probability of the blue team winning.
 The coefficients associated with each champion ($\beta_j \text{for champion $j$}$) has a natural interpretation of a score on well they perform in ARAM games, and the sign has the interpretation on whether it adds to the blue's teams chances or the red's team chances.

 For example if champion 1 is in the blue team it will contribute $+\beta_1$ to the log odds of $p$ since its adding to the chances of blue team winning, while if it's on the red team it will contribute $-\beta_1$ to the log odds of $p$.
+So champions with a high positive $\beta$ coefficient are stronger in ARAM, champions with coefficients close to 0 are average within the ranking of champions, and champions with large negative coefficents perform very bad in ARAM games.
 Thus the strength of a team's composition will be the sum of the 5 champion scores given by their coefficient we can rewrite the equation as:

 $$ \log(\frac{p_i}{1-p_i}) = \beta_0 + (\text{sum of champion scores from blue team}) - (\text{sum of champion scores from blue team})  $$